 What are sensory processing issues?

-Children with sensory processing issues have trouble handling information from their senses, like sight and sound.
-They feel too much or too little stimulation.
-This can make it hard for them to feel comfortable and control their behavior.
-For example, they might run out of a room that feels too loud or bright.
+Children with sensory processing issues have trouble handling information from their senses, including sight and sound.
+They experience too much or too little stimulation.
+This can make it hard for them to feel comfortable.
+They might run out of a room that feels too loud or bright, or meltdown if they are overwhelmed.
 It can also cause problems with learning and interacting with other kids.

-Some kids with sensory processing issues struggle with information from their five basic senses: sound, touch, taste, sight and smell.
-Some have trouble with proprioception, which has to do with where their bodies are in relation to other people and things.
-Others struggle with their vestibular sense, which has to do with motion, balance, and using the right body part at the right time.
+Kids with sensory processing issues may struggle with information from their five basic senses: sound, touch, taste, sight and smell.
+But there are three other senses that may be affected.
+Proprioception has to do with where their bodies are in relation to other people and things.
+The vestibular sensation has to do with motion, balance, and using the right body part at the right time.
+And interoception involves being aware of what’s going on inside their body, reading cues for things like hunger, thirst and the need to go to the bathroom.

 What are the symptoms of sensory processing issues?